ticlk/myfile/readme.txt

-Git is vension contral system.
+Git is a distributed vension contral system.
 Git is free software.